 - a) On or shortly after 28 November 2022, employers will write individually to eligible doctors to a) confirm that the doctor is eligible to transfer to these Terms and Conditions of Service and b) invite an expression of interest. - b) The eligible doctor may confirm their interest in transferring to these Terms and Conditions of Service ("an expression of interest") at any time.
-An expression of interest shall not be legally binding nor shall it oblige the doctor to transfer to these Terms and Conditions of Service, but it shall signify that the doctor wishes to commence the job planning process in good faith and in the expectation of transferring. - c) In the event of any disagreement between a doctor and their employer on their eligibility to transfer to these Terms and Conditions of Service, the doctor may submit a grievance to their employer in accordance with local procedures. - d) Once a doctor has confirmed an expression of interest in transferring, the employer and the doctor shall then undertake the job planning process as set out in Schedule 4 of the Specialty Doctor contract.
-The job planning process should commence as soon as possible, and no later than one month following the expression of interest and be completed within three months. - e) Following the completion of this process, the employer will offer the doctor a Job Plan and salary package in writing ("the offer"). - f) Following receipt of the offer, the doctor has 28 days within which to accept or decline the offer in writing. - g) If the offer is accepted, the effective date of transfer to these Terms and Conditions of Service will be as set out in paragraphs 8 to 9 of schedule 24 of the Specialty Doctor (2022) contract and any associated backpay will be paid in accordance paragraph 10 of that schedule. - h) Where it has not been possible to agree a Job Plan the doctor shall have access to the provisions for mediation and appeal as set out in Schedule 5 of the Specialty Doctor contract which will finalise the Job Plan prior to the doctor making a final decision on whether to transfer to these Terms and Conditions of Service. - 7.
-Employers are reminded that under the agreement reached with BMA Scotland, the new contract is the only contract that will be available for new appointments from the date of this PCS circular.
-Therefore anyone who is offered and takes up a Staff Grade or other eligible post on or after this date should be appointed on the basis of the new Specialty Doctor contract, except where both the offer and acceptance pre-date the date of this circular and the terms of the agreed offer were under any of the previous Terms and Conditions of Service.
-In such cases,
+An expression of interest shall not be legally binding nor shall it oblige the doctor to transfer to these Terms and Conditions of Service, but it shall signify that the doctor wishes to commence the job planning process in good faith and in the expectation of transferring. - c) In the event of any disagreement between a doctor and their employer on their eligibility to transfer to these Terms and Conditions of Service, the doctor may submit a grievance to their employer in accordance with local procedures. - d) Once a doctor has confirmed an expression of interest in transferring, the employer and the doctor shall then undertake the job planning process as set out in Schedule 4 of the Specialist Doctor contract.
+The job planning process should commence as soon as possible, and no later than one month following the expression of interest and be completed within three months. - e) Following the completion of this process, the employer will offer the doctor a Job Plan and salary package in writing ("the offer"). - f) Following receipt of the offer, the doctor has 28 days within which to accept or decline the offer in writing. - g) If the offer is accepted, the effective date of transfer to these Terms and Conditions of Service will be as set out in paragraphs 8 to 9 of Schedule 24 of the Specialist Doctor contract. - h) Where it has not been possible to agree a Job Plan the doctor shall have access to the provisions for mediation and appeal as set out in Schedule 5 of the Specialist Doctor contract which will finalise the Job Plan prior to the doctor making a final decision on whether to transfer to these Terms and Conditions of Service. - The terms and conditions of service for the new Specialist Doctor contract are attached and pay scales are outlined at Appendix 4 of the Specialist Doctor contract.